English at Westminster

 At Westminster Primary Academy, we inspire our children to become independent, confident, fluent and proficient writers.
 We have created a new writing curriculum this academic year based upon diverse and engaging texts and / or real life ‘hooks’ to captivate the children’s interest and motivation to write.
 Within all units, children are immersed in and are taught the features of different fiction, poetry and non fiction writing genres.
 Children are prepared for the planning and independent writing process because teachers more carefully and explicitly model and scaffold the ideas, grammar and techniques of the writing process through short writing bursts leading up to a longer independent write.

-As a school, particularly in reception and Key Stage 1, we continue to use some ‘Talk for Writing’ strategies to aid their writing - including story mapping / actions to help retell stories and plan and write their own.
+As a school, particularly in reception and Key Stage 1, we use some oracy strategies to aid writing - including story mapping / actions to help retell stories and plan and write their own.
 We also use specific approaches such as ‘Colourful Semantics’ to help children structure simple sentences.

 In other lessons, children are given a wide range of opportunities in which to develop their writing skills including spelling, punctuation, vocabulary and grammar skills.
 Where possible, our English units / texts are linked to current topics and therefore we encourage writing that has a purpose and links to other curriculum areas.